Airfm: Deep Dive into Architecture

 How Python and QML Communicate

-This mechanism allows for a loosely coupled architecture, where the Python backend and the QML frontend can communicate without having direct knowledge of each other.
+This mechanism allows for a loosely coupled architecture where the backend and frontend interact seamlessly without direct knowledge of each other’s implementation details.